Music Aptitude Test Preparation: Complete Guide for UK Parents

-Many leading schools use them to award music scholarships or specialist music placements.
-The 11+ Music Aptitude Test is a specialist entrance assessment used by certain UK grammar and state schools with a music specialism.
+Many leading UK schools use the 11+ music aptitude test to award music scholarships or specialist music placements.
+This specialist entrance assessment, used by select grammar and state schools with a music focus, measures a child’s natural musical listening skills — also known as musical aptitude — rather than instrumental performance.

 Children are tested on how well they can: